stavnstrup/abok/naf/introduction/10-styles.md

 driven by the purpose or reason for the architecture and reflect currently observed best practice.

-Four styles of architecting have been identified by architecture practitioners (Reference STO-MP-SCI-254-11 UK MOD’s ‘Perfect Storm’ – and the Need for Architectural Styles).
+Four styles of architecting[^styles-of-architecting] have been identified by architecture practitioners (Reference STO-MP-SCI-254-11 UK MOD’s ‘Perfect Storm’ – and the Need for Architectural Styles).
 They are as follows:

 1. Authoritative